lee-lindley/app_html_table_pkg/README.md

 This version of *get_clob* with the *p_sql* parameter is the one you will most likely use.
 The alternative version takes a SYS_REFCURSOR parameter which would allow you to use bind variables, but to use it you must select from the *ptf* function directly in your cursor query.
-The returned CLOB looks as follows, however the two style elements below with **text-aline:right;** are customized specificly for a particular query and parameters.
+The returned CLOB using the default scoped style and no caption looks as follows, however the two style elements below with "**text-align:right;**" are customized specificly for a particular query and parameters.